trufflepig-ai/better-github-search/README.md

 ## Getting Started

 To get started you'll need to create a Trufflepig account and obtain an API key as well as a GitHub access token.
-You can follow the instructions in the [Trufflepig documentation](https://docs.trufflepig.ai/quickstart) to set up your account and obtain your API key.
+You can follow the instructions in the [trufflepig documentation](https://docs.trufflepig.ai/quickstart) to set up your account and obtain your API key.

 Run the development server: